 The CGS in Autism Education was driven by regional need and was developed by various constituents across Rhode Island.
 The program was created to support professionals who currently work with individuals with autism spectrum disorders (ASD) or who plan to do so in the future.
 The program's purpose is to extend professionals' knowledge and skills and ultimately the capacity of professionals, school districts, community providers, etc. to effectively teach and support individuals with ASD.

-The CGS in Autism Education is a two-year program and coursework is as follows:
+The CGS in Autism Education is a two-year program.
+Click here for coursework details.

 - A completed application form accompanied by a fifty-dollar nonrefundable application fee.

 - One copy of all official transcripts of all undergraduate and graduate coursework.

 - A professional license (certificate for teaching and/or related service such as occupational therapy, school psychology, speech-language therapy, etc.).

 - Bachelor's degree required with a minimum cumulative grade point average of 3.00 on a 4.00 scale in professional coursework.